 Visor vs Cage

-The visor is a clear plastic molded attached at the front of a helmet to protect the face, eyes, nose from the movement of errant sticks or strong elbows, or any other blow.
-The visors are made up of tampered plastic, which is not just translucent but also is highly durable.
+The visor is a clear plastic molded attached at the front of a helmet to protect the face, eyes, nose from a flying puck, an unwieldy stick, strong elbows, or any other blow.
+The visors are made up of tampered plastic, which is see through to allow wide vision but also is highly durable to withstand knocks.

 When it comes to the best brands of hockey helmets you’ll have a few to choose from.
 The main players are CCM, Bauer, Easton, Mylec, and Warrior.
 We’ll be covering some of our best rated ones in our hockey helmet reviews shortly but if you’re opting for one of these you’ll be fine.